snake-fan/KnowAct/docs/V1ProjectBreakdown.md

 KnowAct v1 is an active knowledge-state diagnosis benchmark.
 The tested agent asks diagnostic questions to infer a fixed hidden reviewed `Knowledge Map` over a visible `Authored Knowledge Graph`; it does not teach, tutor, or update the user's hidden state during an episode.

 The first benchmark domain is `classical_supervised_ml_algorithms`, grounded primarily in *An Introduction to Statistical Learning with Applications in Python*.
-The formal v1 graph targets 30-50 reviewed `Knowledge Nodes`, with reviewed `Knowledge Edges`, reviewed `Knowledge Maps`, explicit `Evaluation Episode Manifests`, and one fixed scoring profile: `squared_mastery_distance_v1`.
+The current formal v1 graph basis is the reviewed generated graph version promoted for that domain, with reviewed `Knowledge Edges`, reviewed `Knowledge Maps`, explicit `Evaluation Episode Manifests`, and one fixed scoring profile: `squared_mastery_distance_v1`.

-The implementation should prioritize a narrow vertical slice first, but any small graph used before the 30-50 node graph must be treated as a development fixture, not as the formal v1 benchmark graph.
+The implementation should prioritize a narrow vertical slice first, but any small graph used before a reviewed graph exists must be treated as a development fixture, not as the formal v1 benchmark graph.

 ## Phase Overview